The Greatest Story Ever Told (Aqua Teen Hunger Force Forever): Plot

 Master Shake and Meatwad are watching a video of Shake photobombing clams from the previous weekend on television.
 Shake turns off the television and announces that he is, in fact, immortal.
 He then proceeds to pull out a book called "The Bibble", which he refers to as the Bible.
-Shake becomes angered when Meatwad corrects him on his error and demands he kneel down and pray to the "Almighty Jimmy", as part of his religion.
+Shake becomes angered when Meatwad corrects him on his error and demands he kneel down and pray to the "Mighty Jimmy", as part of his religion.
 Frylock enters the room and questions Shake's religion, which promises immortality.
 Shake states that Frylock isn't eligible for his religion or immortality before leaving the house with Meatwad.
 Frylock denounces immortality, the scene promptly cutting to him washing his fries in Carl's pool with a bottle of "Ceaseless" shampoo.

 While Frylock is in the pool, Carl comes to question him.
 Carl picks up the shampoo bottle and reads the label explaining that it gives the user immortality.
 Carl steals the bottle from Frylock and washes his own hair in his house against Frylock's wishes.
 Soon after, Christopher Lambert abruptly enters Carl's house and explains that Frylock, Carl, and himself are all immortal.
 To prove this, Lambert allows Carl to decapitate him on video.
 After Lambert comes back to life, the three of them decide to make a viral internet video of themselves repeatedly committing suicide in various gruesome ways.

 Meanwhile, Shake and Meatwad are seen in a church alongside eleven other characters from the series, in an homage to The Last Supper.
 Shake is dressed up as Jesus Christ and is severing his organs and blood for consumption.
 Frylock, Carl, and Lambert have entered the church and show their video to Meatwad, explaining to him that it is real.
 Shake, in a paranoid state, commands everyone in the church to shoot at Frylock, Carl and Lambert.
 Everyone in the church complies but fail to kill the immortal trio.
 Two policemen enter the church and shoot several patrons to death, including Shake.